rancher/rio/README.md

       VAR: ${BLAH}
     image: nginx

+template:
   questions:
   - variable: BLAH
     description: "You should answer something good"
 ```

 The values of the questions can be references anywhere in the stack file using